filmmaking & patriotism

 Even if they get this movie made and ready to market in time (not likely anyway), the GOP will find a way to tie the studio up in court to block the film’s release.

 It’s a big ol’ can of worms to open up, isn’t it?
 Can a major corporation get away with a blatant attempt to influence an election like that, under the guise of art and mass entertainment?
 Is this a first amendment crisis waiting to happen?
 Some will argue that it’s unpatriotic or unethical to use a film, a very emotionally manipulative medium, to influence history as it’s being made.
 And some will contend that the is the precise purpose of the medium.
-(So far, I kind of think they’re both right&#8211a dangerously wishy-washy point of view, I know.)
+(So far, I kind of think they’re both right–a dangerously wishy-washy point of view, I know.)

 But anyway, our politicos are practical folk, and they’ll know that the long-term implications take a back seat to the immediate need to keep that film out of theaters before November.